Champagne Wine Region

 According to its website, the Zalto DENK’ART series glasses are handcrafted.
 It takes eight people to make one glass.
 The glasses are created freehand, except for the bowl, which is blown into a mold.
 Zalto glasses are elegant works of art.
 They are a pleasure to hold and feature a rim that feels almost invisible to the lips, enhancing the overall wine-drinking experience.
 Zalto offers a glass for major wines and the “UNIVERSAL,” a catch-all that works well across all wines.
 For Bordeaux wines, we use the Zalto “BORDEAUX” glass pictured above.

-Port de la Lune Cellars Visit
+Port de la Lune Cellars Visit, Bordeaux

 Port de la Lune Cellars is the first “urban winery” in Bordeaux.
 It is located in the Chartrons neighborhood.
 Laurent Bordes founded Port de la Lune Cellars in 2017 to produce wines that are not typically associated with the Bordeaux wine region.
 As he explained, every other winemaker in Bordeaux makes Bordeaux wines.
 Why should Port de la Lune Cellars?